 Employer Vocational Experts

-In "Watch Out: Vocational interviews and Pennsylvania Workers' Compensation," I discuss the ways that employers can reduce your workers' compensation benefits by hiring experts whose sole function is to create a legal basis to file a petition to reduce your workers' compensation benefits.
-Before they do so, the insurance company must be able to prove that your employer has no available light-duty work.
+In "Watch Out: Vocational interviews and Pennsylvania Workers' Compensation," I discuss experts whose sole function is to create a legal basis for the insurance company to file a petition to reduce your workers' compensation benefits.
+Before they do so, the insurance company must prove that your employer has no available light-duty work.
 Pennsylvania law requires employers who have job vacancies that injured employees are capable of working to offer such jobs to them before they can reduce their benefits based on the opinion of a vocational expert.

 “No Duty” Jobs